oxinabox/oxinabox.github.io/_posts/2020-02-08-whycompositionaljulia.md

 **Assume it walks like a duck and talks like a duck, and if it doesn't fix that.**

+Julia combination of duck-typing with multiple dispatch is quite neat.
+It lets us have support for any object that meets the implict interface expected by a function ([duck-typing](https://en.wikipedia.org/wiki/Duck_typing));
+while also having a chance to handle it as a special-case if it doesn't (multiple dispatch).
+In a fully extensible way.

+This pairs to the weakness of Julia in its lack of a static type system.
+A static type system's benifits comes from ensuring interfaces are met at compile time.
+This largely makes in-compatible with duck-typing.

+The example in this section will serve to illustrate how duck-typing and multiple dispatch give the expressivity that is escential for composability.

 ---

 #### Aside: Open Classes
 Another closely related factor is **Open Classes.**
 But I'm not going to talk about that today, I recommend finding other resource to read on it.
 Such as [Eli Bendersky's blog post on the expression problem](https://eli.thegreenplace.net/2016/the-expression-problem-and-its-solutions#is-multiple-dispatch-necessary-to-cleanly-solve-the-expression-problem)
-You need to allow new methods to be added to existing classes, in the first place.
+You need to allow new methods to be added to existing classes.
-Some languages (e.g. Java) require that methods literally be places inside the same file as the class.
+Some languages (e.g. Java) require that methods literally be placed inside the same file as the class.
 This means there is no way to add methods in another code-base, even unrelated ones.

 ---

-### We would like to use some coode from a library
+### We would like to use some code from a library
 Consider I might have a type from the **Ducks** library.

 **Input:**